tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 A wider search bar is more convenient when editing pasted sentences.

+### Set example sentence

+If a dictionary has example sentences, it is possible to send an example to the *translate line* before making an Anki card.
+To do so, select the sentence, right-click and choose "Send <sentence> to the input line".

 ### Remove duplicate display of EPWING headwords

 Paste the code below in a file named `article-style.css`